We Spent 100+ Hours Reviewing Dozens of Air Mattresses. Here are the Best.

 The Airbed Cot is, as the name implies, an air mattress resting atop a foldout steel frame cot.
 It even comes with pullout side tables!
 The full height of the bed is 22” and it is capable of holding up to 600 lbs.
 With its patented AirTight and Double Lock systems in place, this Coleman airbed was engineered to be leak-free.
 Its ComfortStrong coils provide solid comfort, while the included battery-operated pump allows for easy inflation in any situation (except when you don’t have batteries).

 We hope our suggested consideration factors prove to be useful as you think about your options.
-There are hundreds of air mattress out there besides the ones recommended in our list.
-Those are all highly-ranked among consumers, if you’re ready to buy.
+There are hundreds of air mattresses out there besides the ones recommended in our list.
+Those are all highly-ranked among consumers if you’re ready to buy.